Masamune Shirow: Life and career

+In 2002, Shirow provided plots for several episodes of season 1 of Ghost in the Shell: Stand Alone Complex, sketches of characters and mechanical designs (including the Tachikoma), and gave his approval to the scripts before production.
+Mamoru Oshii, the director of the first two Ghost in the Shell movies, took over this role for season 2 of the series.
 In 2007, he collaborated again with Production I.G to co-create the original concept for the anime television series Ghost Hound, Production I.G's 20th anniversary project.
 A further original collaboration with Production I.G began airing in April 2008, titled Real Drive.
-His work often explores the philosophical themes of cyberpunk such as the nature of post-human existence, AI and the ethics of biotechnology, human–machine relations, multiculturalism, and globalism.